 Spring Gap is a tiny town located in the state of Maryland.
 With a population of 52 people and just one neighborhood, Spring Gap is the 277th largest community in Maryland.

-Spring Gap is a blue-collar town, with 67.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Spring Gap is generally considered to be a blue-collar town.
+67.86% of the Spring Gap workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Spring Gap is a town of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Spring Gap who work in healthcare suport services (32.14%), office and administrative support (0.00%), and sales jobs (0.00%).

-As is often the case in a small town, Spring Gap doesn't have a public transportation system that people use for their commute.
+Spring Gap is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Spring Gap ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.
+Spring Gap ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.

 The per capita income in Spring Gap in 2022 was $19,750, which is low income relative to Maryland and the nation.
 This equates to an annual income of $79,000 for a family of four.
 Spring Gap also has one of the higher rates of people living in poverty in the nation, with 33.33% of its population below the federal poverty line.